 How could anyone take pride in their achievements if one’s own will and choice of action played no part, if everything that happened was preordained?

 Honour and reputation are thought to have been of uttermost importance to the Norse.
 Not just one’s own, but the honour of one’s whole family through the ages.
-Drive and ambition, courage and gumption, these are what I believe in.
+Drive and ambition, courage and gumption, these are the admired values.

-Now by all means, it is entirely plausible that even back then, losers would chalk their failures up to fate and not take ownership for their own shortcomings.
+Now by all means, it is entirely plausible that also back then, people would sometimes chalk their failures up to fate and not take ownership for their own shortcomings.
 Why would people at that point in history be any different from people now in this respect?
 Excuses, excuses.
+(A trap even the best of us can fall into; but which really takes our power away if one thinks about it.)

 If your destiny was completely predetermined, why would the Norns be continuously weaving and spinning your thread in the web throughout your life?